 Consultations do not have an inquisitive nature, and will be initiated by a request from a Party.
 Sessions can be held in confidence, if so requested.
 More information is available at the Terms of Reference of the Consultation Process, as amended by the Committee at its tenth meeting.

-The following persons serve on the Committee in a personal capacity following the third session of the Meeting of the Parties (decision I/2, annex, paragraph 7):
+The following persons serve on the Committee in a personal capacity following the fourth session of the Meeting of the Parties (decision I/2, annex, paragraph 7):

 Thirteenth meeting (27-28 June 2016, Geneva)